Top 5 Things To Get Your Baby Ready For Winter

 You know what that means: sun protection.
 Keep putting sunscreen on their faces and try to get them to wear sunglasses to protect their eyes.

 2. Dress for the Weather

 Going outside in the crisp, fresh air is great for little ones (and you, too!).
 You just need to make sure everyone’s dressed appropriately for the day’s adventures.
 Wearing the right clothes during the cold weather affects your baby’s comfort (and mood).

-Winter clothing should keep your child warm and dry, but too hot.
+Winter clothing should keep your child warm and dry, but not too hot.
 Overheating causes sweat, which creates moisture that makes them colder much faster.